Describe A Speech You Gave: IELTS Speaking Cue Card

 Follow up questions

-What inspired you to choose the topic of Artificial Intelligence for your speech?
+What inspired you to choose Artificial Intelligence as your speech topic?

 How did you prepare for your speech on Artificial Intelligence?